capturr/scraper/readme.md

     url: string,
     // The scraped page status code
     status: number,
+    // The time, in seconds, your request took to be resolved from our server
+    // The communication delays between your app and our servers are ignored
+    time: number,
     // The scraped page headers (must provide the withHeaders option) headers?: { [key: string]: string },
     // The page HTML (when the withBody option is true)